CommunityToolkit/Maui/CONTRIBUTING.md

 #### Added features should have tests, a sample and documentation
 We like quality as much as the next person, so please provide tests.

 In addition, we would want a new feature or change to be as clear as possible for other developers.
-Please add a sample to the sample app as part of your PR and also provide a PR to our [Add link to Microsoft Docs GitHub Repo Here]
+Please add a sample to the sample app as part of your PR and also provide a PR to our [documentation repository](https://github.com/MicrosoftDocs/CommunityToolkit).

 ## Where to make your changes?